21st April 2021

-Previously and prior to the 6th April 2020, the decision to the status, was born by the contractor (and or agent).
-If a legitimate PSC (LTD), and after due diligence, the fee payer (Agent in this case) will pay earnings gross and contractors company is responsible for NI and tax deductions of their personnel.
-However, the government has changed the way the status is determined, and it will be the UK end client that determines the status of the contractor (not the contractor or agent/ intermediary).
-The ruling changes where reviewed in February by the UK government, but no changes have been identified/ amended and this will be rolled out on the 6th April 2020.
+Previously and prior to the 6th April 2021, the decision to the status within IR35, was born by the contractor (and or agent).
+If a legitimate PSC (LTD), and after due diligence, the fee payer (Agent in this case) will pay earnings gross and contractors company is responsible for NI (Employee and Employer) and tax deductions of their personnel.
+However, the government has changed the way the status is determined, and it will be the UK end client/ customer that determines the status of the contractor (not the contractor or agent/ intermediary).
+The ruling changes where reviewed on many occasions by the UK government, but no changes have been identified/ amended and this will be enforced from the 6th April 2021.

-Clients are aware of the changes and some have started to investigate ways to determine the status of contractors.
-Each client (subject to meeting the criteria as end client.
+Each client (subject to meeting the criteria as end client/ customer.
 I.e. turnover etc) will have their own way of determining status (i.e. outsourcing to third party accountants or using the GOV.UK CEST tool) but the final decision will be theirs.

 Moving forward it will be a case of when we submit an individual for work, the client, and if contractor accepted, will then ask how the contractor wishes to be paid (via PAYE or PSC/LTD).